akvist/Personnel-register/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`PORT`, the port that will be used.
+`PORT` the port that will be used.
 If no port is specified in .env, a port specified in server.js will be used.

 ## Run Locally